Understanding Building Commissioning | Concept, Process, and Benefits

 MultiGreen Properties

-A property development and operations company uses the Autodesk Construction Cloud to build the future of multifamily housing.
+A real estate development and operations company uses the Autodesk Construction Cloud to build the future of multifamily housing.

 Learn how to improve building performance and reduce risks from the outset with a detailed building commissioning guide.

-Improve the building commissioning process with optimised asset and equipment tracking and move owners to operations more quickly.
+Improve the building commissioning process with optimized asset and equipment tracking and move owners to operations more quickly.

 Connect the commission management platform CxPlanner to the industry-leading solutions of Autodesk Construction Cloud.

-The commissioning of a building is a systematic, comprehensive process ensuring that all systems and components within the structure operate efficiently and in accordance with the owner’s (US Site) requirements and design intent.
-This process spans various phases, including predesign, design, construction, acceptance and post-acceptance.
-It involves tasks such as reviewing design documents, verifying proper installation of systems, conducting functional testing and addressing issues to guarantee optimal building performance.
-By implementing building commissioning, potential problems are identified and resolved early, contributing to improved energy efficiency, occupant comfort and overall satisfaction with the building’s operation throughout its lifecycle.
+The commissioning of a building is a systematic, comprehensive process ensuring that all systems and components within the structure operate efficiently and in accordance with the owner’s requirements and design intent.
+This process spans various phases, including predesign, design, construction, acceptance, and post-acceptance.
+It involves tasks such as reviewing design documents, verifying proper installation of systems, conducting functional testing, and addressing issues to guarantee optimal building performance.
+By implementing building commissioning, potential problems are identified and resolved early, contributing to improved energy efficiency, occupant comfort, and overall satisfaction with the building’s operation throughout its lifecycle.

 The purpose of commissioning a building is to ensure that a constructed building meets its design intent and the owner’s project requirements.
-Commissioning verifies and optimises the performance of all building systems, identifying and addressing issues during the construction phase.
+Commissioning verifies and optimizes the performance of all building systems, identifying and addressing issues during the construction phase.
 The process plays a crucial role in enhancing energy efficiency, promoting occupant comfort and safety, and ensuring compliance with regulations and industry standards.
-Commissioning also supports the sustainable operation of buildings (US Site) by minimising resource consumption and optimising system functionality.
+Commissioning also supports the sustainable operation of buildings by minimizing resource consumption and optimizing system functionality.

 In construction, various types of commissioning are employed to address aspects and stages of a building’s lifecycle: